ntustison/Histograms/Text/intro.md

   \label{fig:motivation}
 \end{figure}

 Investigating the assumptions outlined above, particularly those associated with the nonlinear intensity mappings due to both the MR acquisition and inhomogeneity mitigation preprocessing, we became concerned by the susceptibility of the histogram structure to such variations and the potential effects on current clinical measures of interest derived from these algorithms (e.g., ventilation defect percentage).
-Figure \ref{fig:motivation}
+Specifically, we developed the ability to simulate such MR nonlinear intensity variation by warping the intensity histogram and propagating the intensity changes to the original image.
+Details as to the availability and code functionality is provided below in the Methods section.
+Suffice it to say, we noticed that histogram-based intensity perturbations can produce virtually little, if any, changes in the features of the image despite a relatively significant change in the histogram structure.
-provides a sample visualization representing some of the structural changes that we observed when simulating these nonlinear mappings.
+Such effects imply that MR artefacts could profoundly impact histogram-based algorithmic performance.
+Figure \ref{fig:motivation} provides a sample visualization representing some of the structural changes that we observed when simulating these nonlinear mappings.
 It is important to notice that even relatively small alterations in the image intensities can have significant effects on the histogram even though a visual assessment of the image can remain largely unchanged.

 \begin{figure}[!htb] \centering
   \includegraphics[width=0.95\textwidth]{Figures/similarityMultisite.pdf}